 - Are there any special instructions for taking the medicine?

-- Are there any over-the-counter products that will treat my condition?
+- Are there any products that I can buy without a prescription to treat my condition?

-- What can I do if my symptoms return after treatment?
+- What can I do if my symptoms come back after treatment?

 Don't hesitate to ask questions during your appointment if you don't understand something.